arg3t/distbench/ARCHITECTURE.md

      - Uses `path` parameter to route to child algorithms

 2. **Deliverable Algorithm Interface**:
-   - `deliver(src, msg)`: Receive messages from child algorithms
+   - `deliver(src, bytes)`: Receive messages from child algorithms
      - Used for parent-child communication in layered architectures
-     - Receives `AlgorithmMessage` directly from child
+     - Receives serialized bytes from child
+     - Framework extracts message type and deserializes to parent's message type
-     - Framework automatically deserializes and routes to appropriate handler
+     - Framework routes to appropriate handler based on message type

 #### Algorithm State